MicrosoftDocs/mesh-docs/mesh/Resources/mesh-toolkit-known-issues.md

 * If loading too many WebSlates at once, lower-end computers may not be able to load all WebSlates; only some WebSlates will be loaded.
 We recommend that you use the [Content Performance Analyzer tool](../develop/debug-and-optimize-performance/cpa.md) to measure rendering time and determine the proper allocations based on your environment's features.

+- When working with WebSlate in the Unity editor, the editor needs to be restarted when updating the WebSlate or Mesh Toolkit packages through the Unity package manager.

+- The "Current URL" field of a WebSlate currently cannot be updated during Play mode.

+- If your WebSlate game object displays an "internal shader error", navigate to the Inspector view of your WebSlate and ensure that the selected shader is set to "UnlitWebSlate".

+- Visual scripting has WebSlate support.
+If your visual scripting graph shows references to the legacy “WebView” type, manually update this reference to “WebSlate”.

+- When interacting with a WebSlate, Mesh may capture keyboard input causing unintended interactions with the Mesh app.

 ## Cloud Scripting known limitations

 ### Azure Login Expired